SocAIty/face2face/README.md

 Create an face embedding with the add_reference_face function and later swap faces with the swap_from_reference_face function.

-If argument save=true is set, the face embedding is saved to disc and the f2f.swap_from_reference_face function can be used later with the same face_name.
+If argument save=true is set, the face embedding is persisted and the f2f.swap_from_reference_face function can be used later with the same face_name, even after restarting the project.
 ```python
 f2f.add_reference_face("hagrid", source_img, save=True)
 swapped = f2f.swap_from_reference_face("hagrid", target_img)